Gooding High School

 Gooding High School’s tardy policy is based on a multi-tiered system.

-On the 7th tardy the student will be placed on a contract and may lose credit for the class in which the excessive tardies accrued.
+- On the 7th tardy the student may lose credit for the class in which the excessive tardies have accrued.

 Credit Recovery (District Policy 3050)

 Students who lose credit because of classes missed due to truancy or suspension from school will not be allowed to appeal their credit loss.
 If a student has earned a passing grade in that particular course and wishes to appeal the loss of credit because of attendance, he/she can appear before a committee made up of three (3) faculty members, an administrator, and the registrar.
 The student will be asked to appear before the committee and explain his/her absences.
 Parents are welcome to attend if possible.
 After this meeting, the committee members will propose a plan to improve this student’s attendance for the semester following the loss of credit.
 This plan will be in the form of a written contract that must be signed by the committee members, the student, and the parent(s).
 Students wishing to formally appeal the committee’s proposal must do so in writing to the superintendent and the school board before signing the contract.
 After signing the contract, if the student meets the specified requirements in the contract, his/her credit for that course will be reinstated at the end of that following semester.
 If the contracted requirements are not met, the loss of credit will be final with no further opportunities for appeal given.
 Second semester seniors will not qualify for credit recovery under this plan.

 Any student who loses credit in a required class must retake that class in order to meet graduation requirements.
 Other alternatives are available; however, any costs involved in those alternatives will be the responsibility of the student, not the school.